nitinparasa/Applying_filters/README.md

 # Applying_filters

 This project is mainly aimed towards people with interest in signal processing.
-We want to create a website where one can upload soundclips and be able to play the content of the files.
-Further on we would like to be able to apply some different filters on the soundclips and hear how it sounds after passing the filter.
+There is a website where one can upload soundclips and be able to play the content of the files.
+Different filters to these soundclips could be applied and heard for the changes in the sounds.
+A typical example could be passing a sound wave through a filter and making changes to the frequency, etc.